andrewcukierwar/crunchtime-alerts/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 ## Acknowledgements
+* ESPN API for providing access to [live NBA game scores] (http://site.api.espn.com/apis/site/v2/sports/basketball/nba/scoreboard).
-* NBA API for providing access to NBA game data.
+* [NBA API] (https://github.com/swar/nba_api) for providing access to NBA game data.
-* Slack API for enabling real-time notifications.
+* [Slack API] (https://api.slack.com/) for enabling real-time notifications.
+* FiveThirtyEight for detailing their [original NBA Elo calcluation methodology] (https://fivethirtyeight.com/features/how-we-calculate-nba-elo-ratings/).
-* Allen Hao for his contribution to the favorite teams section.
+* [Allen Hao] (https://github.com/allenhao1) for his contribution to the favorite teams section.

 ## Contact
 For any questions or suggestions, please open an issue or contact the project maintainer at andrew.cukierwar@gmail.com.